It all started so well.

 I started reading a novel recently that I picked by chance, and I have to say that I was left with feeling that a potentially terrific story had been wasted.
 The first chapter was quite well written with a tempting plot setting and this was what hooked me into selecting this book after reading the preview.
-After buying the book, and then reading further, I was impressed that the book had obviously been thoroughly, if not meticulously proof read.
-For the first twenty pages or so, I thought it was going to be a good example of a well written self published novel.
+After buying the book, and then reading further, I was impressed that the book had obviously been thorough, if not meticulously proofread.
+For the first twenty pages or so, I thought it was going to be a good example of a well-written self-published novel.

 Awful Formatting: The text was in one huge block with no clear or regular paragraphing.
 Either a line space between paragraphs or first line indent would have been the normal choices to help a reader navigate the text.
 Without either, it made it very difficult to read and killed any flow the story may have had.